Stock events for Keros Therapeutics, Inc. (KROS)

 Overview of Keros Therapeutics, Inc.’s business

-Keros Therapeutics, Inc. (KROS) is a clinical-stage biopharmaceutical company focused on discovering, developing, and commercializing novel therapeutics for disorders linked to dysfunctional TGF-β protein signaling.
-The company operates in the Health Care sector, specifically within the Biotechnology: Pharmaceutical Preparations industry.
-Its lead product candidate, KER-050 (elritercept), is being developed for cytopenias in patients with myelodysplastic syndromes (MDS) and myelofibrosis and has been out-licensed to Takeda Pharmaceutical Company Limited.
-KER-012 (cibotercept) was in Phase II clinical trials for pulmonary arterial hypertension and cardiovascular disorders, but the program has been abandoned.
-KER-065 is in Phase I clinical trials for neuromuscular diseases, initially focusing on Duchenne muscular dystrophy (DMD) and has received U.S. FDA Orphan Drug Designation for DMD.
+Keros Therapeutics, Inc. (KROS) is a clinical-stage biopharmaceutical company focused on discovering, developing, and commercializing novel therapeutics for disorders related to dysfunctional signaling of the transforming growth factor-beta (TGF-ß) family of proteins.
+KER-050 (elritercept) is being developed for low blood cell counts in myelodysplastic syndromes (MDS) and myelofibrosis.
+KER-012 (cibotercept) was under development for pulmonary arterial hypertension (PAH) and cardiovascular disorders, but the Phase 2 TROPOS trial was voluntarily halted due to pericardial effusion adverse events.
+KER-065 is being developed for obesity and neuromuscular diseases, initially focusing on Duchenne muscular dystrophy (DMD).

 KROS’s Geographic footprint